plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 spacy project run train
 ```

-This command reads all the necessary info from the [config files](https://github.com/plaguss/helpner-core/tree/main/configs) (you can read more in the spaCy [training docs](https://spacy.io/usage/training#quickstart)), the config files correspond to the NER components and CPU hardware.
+This command reads all the necessary info from the [config files](https://github.com/plaguss/helpner-core/tree/main/configs) (you can read more in the spaCy [training docs](https://spacy.io/usage/training#quickstart)), which correspond to the NER *components*, CPU *hardware* and *optimized for* efficiency.

 Its created from the spaCy defaults, there is no need to change anything during this step.
 Given the model is just a proof of concept, and the dataset used is small enough, we can just train in our personal computer without a GPU, it just needs some minutes to finish the training process.